freddyox/letsdothis/README.md

 Data merging and cleaning was performed using stand-alone python scripts and jupyter notebooks.
 I limited the analysis to **road** races, which means I excluded trail/multi terrain races.
 Post cleaning results in about 60 MB (350 MB) of GPS (finish time) data.

+### Definition of Difficulty
+working on this...

 ### Difficulty Analysis
 * I focused on 10K and Marathon races due to GPS data concerns; scraping more GPS information was too time-intensive for the 3-4 week schedule at Insight, but the analysis in principle extends to any race type.
+* Exclude walkers with a sensible cut on their finish time, e.g. if I know the course distance and make the assumption that walkers have a speed of 3-4 mph, then this may be done.

+working on this...